PYART0/PyART-demo/README.md

 ![IMAGE](https://github.com/PYART0/PyART-demo/blob/main/Figures/FIG55.png)

-in which the first line shows the line of code which contains recommendation point, the second line represents the information of the recommendtion point in the form of `[file name]/[line number]#[caller]:[inferred type]#expected API`, the 'Recommended List' shows the Top-10 recommendaiton results of PyART, the 'Ranks:[2,1]' shows all the ranks that the expected API is at in the list (without OOV), the 'Ranks:[100,2,1]' shows all the ranks that the expected API is at in the list (including OOV), the top-k and mrr give accuraies.
+in which the first line shows the line of code which contains recommendation point, the second line represents the information of the recommendtion point in the form of `[file name]#[line number]#[caller]:[inferred type]#expected API`, the 'Recommend List' shows the Top-10 recommendaiton results of PyART, the 'Ranks:[2,1]' shows all the ranks that the expected API is at in the list (without OOV), the 'Ranks:[100,2,1]' shows all the ranks that the expected API is at in the list (including OOV), the top-k and mrr give accuraies.

 To reproduce testing for your own project:

 Store your project in `testdata/`, change the `CURRENT_PROJ` in `aget_test_result.py` in line 1463.

-Other information in PyART:

-The testJson/ dictionary stores *.json files that collect def information of the target project.
-Of course, the json file can be obtained directly by Regular Expression Extraction.
-In our demo, we extract it with understand tool.
-If you want to use understand, you should download understand for linux and use the following commands:

-vim ~/.bashrc

-export PATH="$PATH:/[path]/understand/scitools/bin/linux64"

-export STIHOME="/[path]/understand/scitools"

-export LD_LIBRARY_PATH="/[path]/understand/scitools/bin/linux64"

-[This is not necessary if you do not use understand]

-To run training process of across-project recommendation in Task2, use the following command:
+**To run training process of across-project recommendation in Task2, use the following command:**

 `python3 get_train_kfold.py`